DynamoDS/RefineryPrimer/03-hello-project-refinery/03-04_visualizing-results-in-refinery.md

 <br/>

-## Choosing the right Visualization
+## Choosing the Right Visualization

 The kind of visualization you choose for your project may vary depending on what kind of process you are running.
 If you are running an *`optioneering`* process, it can be beneficial to visualize it using a parallel coordinates chart as it will be easier to filter options, while visualizing a multi-objective *`optimization`* using a scatterplot chart will make it easier to find the best trade-off between two objectives.